A scalable and fast artificial neural network syndrome decoder for surface codes: Summary and Outlook

-We note that our work is mainly focused on depolarising error model in which only data qubits are subject to X, Y, and Z type errors.
-This is consistent with the bulk of the existing surface code literature which has looked into either bit-flip errors or depolarising errors \cite{Meinerz2021arxiv}.
+We note that our work demonstrates processing of a variety of noise modes including depolarising error model, spatially inhomogeneous noise and biased noise models.
+This is a significant advancement over the bulk of the existing ML-based surface code decoding literature, which has primarily investigated either bit-flip errors or depolarising errors (see Table \ref{review_table} in the Appendix).
 However, in an experimental set-up, it is anticipated that ancilla qubit (syndrome) measurements may also experience errors which are only scarcely considered in ML based decoders to-date.
-Preliminary work on neural network decoders including measurement errors has been reported that take multiple rounds of syndrome measurements as input \cite{baireuther2018machine}.
+Our ANN decoder could possibly be applied on each round of syndrome changes individually, perhaps with some additional training.
+It would leave most individual changed stabilizers from ancilla measurement errors to be decoded by the mop-up decoder, due to a lack of justification supporting the application of large correction chains.
+However, a generalization directly compatible with chains of errors across multiple cycles would likely perform better.
+Preliminary work on neural network decoders including measurement errors, as well as general gate errors, has been reported that take multiple rounds of syndrome measurements as input \cite{baireuther2018machine}.
 Our decoder based on fully convolutional construction is compatible to deal with such syndrome measurement error models, and future work will extend the established decoder by constructing 3D convolutional layers or convolutional LSTM layers to accommodate such error models.
-Another important aspect is the use of an explicit error model which causes the knowledge of an adequate error model a prerequisite to the application of this decoding strategy in practice.
-It is very likely that the errors present in real devices will experience spatial and temporal correlations, and may depend on current and previous processes that have occurred within the qubits vicinity.
-The assumption of translationally invariant and/or temporally invariant optimal decoding breaks down in this regime.
-Thus, methods of determining beneficial local changes to the decoding strategy will be investigated which will be aided by training on a real quantum device. \\ \\
+Another aspect is the use of an explicit error model, which itself causes the knowledge of an adequate error model a prerequisite to the application of any decoding strategy in practice.
+As quantum devices are currently at small-scale, the actual nature of noise in a scalable quantum hardware which is still 5-10 years into future is not yet clear.
+It is possible that the errors present in real devices will experience spatial and/or temporal correlations, and may depend on current and previous processes that have occurred within the vicinity of a qubit.
+A salient feature of our ANN decoder is its construction based on multi-channel input layer which provides flexibility to add additional channels to tackle complex noise models which might become available as the quantum hardware becomes more mature.
+Thus, methods of determining beneficial local changes to the decoding strategy will be investigated.
+This will be aided by training on a real quantum device. \\ \\

 Overall, our work has achieved an important milestone towards the realisation of fault-tolerant quantum computing by designing a scalable and fast ML-based surface code syndrome decoder whose experimental implementation could enable elusive quantum advantage for real-world applications.